Net Zero Carbon

 Electricity Mix

 The company’s commitment to sustainability is evident in its European operations, where 100% renewable electricity is used – covering both Italy and other European countries.
-While activities beyond Europe currently mostly rely on conventional electricity sources, Dolce&Gabbana is actively working to transition these regions toward renewable alternatives, in line with its decarbonization targets.
+Globally, renewable energy accounts for 85% of total usage.
+Dolce&Gabbana continues to work actively to achieve the goal of 100% renewable electricity worldwide, demonstrating its commitment to decarbonization.